-Reporting of changes and modifications
+Reporting of changes, and modifications and non-conformances

 3.37.
-Regulations and guides should contain requirements for reporting to the regulatory body any changes or major non-conformances in the design, construction, commissioning or operation that may affect safety, prior to their implementation.
-A requirement for analyzing and reporting changes and of any major non-conformances should also be included.
+Regulations and guides should contain requirements for reporting of, based upon their safety significance: to the regulatory body any changes or major non-conformances into the design, sioning or operation that may affect safety, prior to their implementation; and design deficiencies and non-conformances identified during commissioning or operation.
+A requirement for analyzing and reporting changes and of any major non-conformances should also be